codergal6502/EpochEditor/README.md

 ### Dependencies

-* If you are using the ARM64 Mac binary download, there should be no dependencies.
+* If you are using the ARM64 Mac binary download or the Linux x64 binary, there should be no dependencies.
 * Everyone else needs .NET 9.0 for now.

 #### Buliding Releases
 * To build Mac or Linux releases, you'll need `xmllint`.
-* To build x86-64 Linux releases, you'll need [`appimagetool-x86_64.AppImage`](https://github.com/AppImage/appimagetool/releases/download/continuous/appimagetool-x86_64.AppImage) in your `PATH`, e.g., in `$HOME/bin`.
+* To build Linux releases, you'll need [`appimagetool-x86_64.AppImage`](https://github.com/AppImage/appimagetool/releases/download/continuous/appimagetool-x86_64.AppImage) in your `PATH`, e.g., in `$HOME/bin`.

 ### Installing